marijnh/Eloquent-JavaScript/04_data.md

 {{index ["data structure", collection], [memory, organization]}}

-To work with a chunk of digital data, we'll first have to find a way to represent it in our machine's memory.
+To work with a chunk of digital data, we first have to find a way to represent it in our machine's memory.
 Say, for example, that we want to represent a ((collection)) of the numbers 2, 3, 5, 7, and 11.

 {{index string}}

 We could get creative with strings—after all, strings can have any length, so we can put a lot of data into them—and use `"2 3 5 7 11"` as our representation.
 But this is awkward.
-You'd have to somehow extract the digits and convert them back to numbers to access them.
+We'd have to somehow extract the digits and convert them back to numbers to access them.

 {{index [array, creation], "[] (array)"}}

 Fortunately, JavaScript provides a data type specifically for storing sequences of values.
-It is called an _array_ and is written as a list of values between ((square brackets)), separated by commas.
+It is called an _array_ and is written as a list of values between ((square brackets)), separated by commas:

 ```
 let listOfNumbers = [2, 3, 5, 7, 11];